 In this post by Shaheen Gandhi, an engineer on the Xbox 360 Platform Team, a massive amount of code went into the HD DVD playback system for the Xbox 360.

-As a result of the complexities of decoding HD DVD audio and video content, as well as providing a user interface and DRM, over 4.7
+As a result of the complexities of decoding HD DVD audio and video content, as well as providing a user interface and DRM, over 4.7 million lines of code went into the HD DVD software.

 The Microsoft insiders at ON10.net have posted this video of detailing the features of the new Xbox 360 Wireless Headset.